BlackHoods/BlackHoods.github.io/content/post/GoogleCTF2017/inst_prof.md

 cardtitlecolor: 'orange'
 post_categories:
 - CTFs
-date: 2017-08-12T18:56:18+02:00
+date: 2017-08-30T18:56:18+02:00
-description: GoogleCTF 2017 - Inst prof
+description: GoogleCTF 2017 - Inst prof (Part 1)
 tags:
 - CTF
 - GoogleCTF
 - 2017
 title: "GoogleCTF 2017 - Inst Prof"
-summary: "This was one of the initial challenges during the GoogleCTF 2017.
-I really enjoyed this one.
-Lets go for it."
+summary: "Here there is an explanation and solution to one funny challenge published during the GoogleCTF 2017.
+As the explanation is a bit long I decided to split the post in two.
 cardthumbimage: "/assets/TamuCTF2017/title.png"
 ---